javacc21/javacc21/README.md

 This is now fixed in JavaCC 21 and you can read about it [here](https://javacc.com/2020/07/15/nested-syntactic-lookahead-works/).

+Another longstanding pain point for developers was this "Code too Large" problem.
+In particular, if you wrote a very large, complex lexical specification, one would easily run into this.
+This has now been completely vanquished and you can see [here](https://javacc.com/2021/03/30/code-too-large-problem-fixed/) if you want more of the gory details.
+But the bottom line is that the whole issue has been completely addressed in JavaCC 21.

 ## Streamlined Syntax

 Though the *legacy* syntax is still supported (and will be for the indefinite future), JavaCC 21 offers a [streamlined syntax](https://doku.javacc.com/doku.php?id=new_syntax_summary) that should be easier to read and write.
 Sometimes the improvement in readability is dramatic.